This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Lupercalia

-Another theory is that Valentine's Day would have appeared following the Lupercalia, fertility festivals in ancient Rome.
-At the time, the big event of the day was the Luperques race: the men ran in the city and hit the women with thongs made of goatskin (sacrificed for the occasion), which was intended to ensure pregnancy within one year.
-But of course!
+Another theory is that Valentine's Day appeared after the Lupercalia, fertility festivals in ancient Rome.
+At the time, the big event of the day was the race of the Luperci: men ran through the city and hit women with thongs made of goat skin (sacrificed for the occasion), which was meant to ensure them a pregnancy within the year.
+Of course!

 La Saint-Valentin par Les Petits Prodiges

-These feasts were banned in 494 (phew!) and replaced by a feast of purification (Candlemas) and of love and fertility (Valentine's Day).
-And we are very happy with this change!
+These festivals were banned in 494 (phew!) and replaced by a feast of purification (Candlemas) and of love and fertility (Valentine's Day).
+And we are very happy about this change!

-In the 14th century in the English aristocracy, it was customary to form couples at random for a day.
-They would then have to court each other, have little attentions for each other, give each other gifts ... many couples were born like this!
+In the 14th century in the English aristocracy, this custom involved forming couples at random for a day.
+They then had to court each other, show small attentions to each other, give each other gifts... many couples were formed this way!

 La Saint-Valentin par Les Petits Prodiges

-Since 1496, Pope Alexander VI has officially designated Saint Valentine as the Patron Saint of Lovers.
-The protection of this Patron Saint then applied above all to celibates who were looking for love.
-The Valentine's Day festivities were an opportunity to find a soul mate through many activities such as hide and seek where young unmarried girls would hide to be found by single men in the village.
+Since 1496, Pope Alexander VI officially designated Saint Valentine as the Patron Saint of Lovers.
+The protection of this Patron Saint then applied especially to singles looking for love.
+The festivities of St. Valentine's Day were an opportunity to find one's soulmate through many activities such as hide-and-seek games where single young women would hide to be found by the single men of the village.
 Couples were then formed, whether for the evening or for life!

 La Saint-Valentin par Les Petits Prodiges